somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 ### Core Data Source
-As at the time of writing.
-The COVID-19 Database of `NLSIG-COVID19Lab` is sourced from the:
+At the time of writing, the COVID-19 database of `NLSIG-COVID19Lab` is sourced from the:

 * World Health Organization